Ice Cream Sites Available - Apply by 10 March 2024

 Special Markets offer:

-We are looking for new traders to join us at Swiss Cottage and Chalton Street Market.
+We are looking for new traders to join us at Chalton Street Market.
 We're particularly keen to hear from people who trade in locally sourced fruits and vegetables, vintage, second-hand clothing, or are entrusted in delivering community craft and/or DIY workshops.

-We have a special discounted daily pitch price of £10.20 and £6.12 per additional pitch which is open to all new Queens Crescent and Chalton Street Market applicants.
+We have a special discounted daily pitch price of £10.91 and £6.54 per additional pitch which is open to all new Chalton Street Market applicants.

 Please see visit our markets in Camden page to find out more about each market.

 - our charges are below the London average

 - our markets are in key shopping areas: Camden Town, Holborn, Coven Garden, Bloomsbury, Belsize and Haverstock

 - Camden has a diverse population with a wide range of shopping needs and interests, so you're bound to find a customer base to suit you

 - we are investing in the environment, management and promotion of our markets

 - we are committed to the long term sustainability of markets: we believe they are a vital part of our local economy and communities